Signal vs Noise

 View on concept map

-Distinguishing meaningful patterns (signal) from random variation (noise) in data.
+Signal versus noise describes the fundamental challenge of separating meaningful patterns (signal) from random, unpredictable variation (noise) in data — the central task of all statistical analysis.
 Distinguishing signal from noise is the central challenge of data analysis — acting on noise as if it were signal is the root cause of most bad data-driven decisions.

 Definition